 I will tell HMSO and OPSI about any complaints I receive that we have broken this commitment, and I will investigate them thoroughly.
 HMSO and OPSI will also be given freedom to investigate a complaint, with unhindered access to see the relevant staff and records.

-John Hirst, Chief Executive
+Rob Varley, Chief Executive